Türkiye Travelogue — Istanbul, Cappadocia & Aegean Sea

 - Sultan Cave Suites (Göreme): The rooftop terrace boasts one of the world's most iconic Instagram spots – breakfast on a Turkish carpet while balloons float above. €95–140/night.

-- Museum Hotel (Uçhisar): 5-star luxury cave hotel, Michelin-starred restaurant. €380–650/night.
+- Museum Hotel (Uçhisar): 5-star luxury cave hotel, Michelin-starred restaurant.
+380-650 €/night.

 - Kelebek Special Cave Hotel: Authentic, family-run, good value for money. €75–120/night.

 Göreme Open Air Museum: UNESCO World Heritage Site.
-Churches carved into the rock from the 10th–12th centuries with well-preserved Byzantine frescoes. €12 entrance fee + €4 extra for the Dark Church (Most beautiful frescoes).
+Churches carved into the rock from the 10th–12th centuries with well-preserved Byzantine frescoes. €12 entrance fee + €4 extra for the Dark Church (most beautiful frescoes).
 Allow 2 hours.

-Underground cities: Derinkuyu and Kaymaklı These are the most famous.
+Underground cities: Derinkuyu and Kaymaklı are the most famous.
 Derinkuyu reaches a depth of 85 meters (11 stories!), Kaymaklı is smaller but more authentic.
 Early Christians hid here from the Romans and Arabs.
 Entry costs €8; not for claustrophobic people.

 Ephesus and Pamukkale: The ancient highlights of the Turkish Aegean

 Ephesus (Efes): One of the best-preserved ancient cities in the world.
 In Roman times, it was the second largest city after Rome (250,000 inhabitants).
-UNESCO World Heritage Site.
-The famous Celsus Library (2nd century AD) is the iconic photographic motif, in addition to the Grand Theatres with 25,000 seats, which Hadrian's Temple facade and the well-preserved marble streets with mosaic floors. €20 entrance fee, €30 including the terraced houses (worth it for the mosaics).
-Plan 4–5 hours, starting early in the morning (8 a.m., bus groups arrive around 10 a.m.).
+A UNESCO World Heritage Site.
+The famous Library of Celsus (2nd century AD) is the iconic photo subject, along with the Great Theatre with its 25,000 seats, the facade of Hadrian's Temple, and the well-preserved marble streets with mosaic floors.
+Entry costs €20, or €30 including the terraced houses (worth it for the mosaics).
+Allow 4-5 hours; start early in the morning (8:00 AM, bus groups arrive around 10:00 AM).

-Getting to Ephesus + Pamukkale: Ideally from Izmir (1.5-hour flight from Istanbul).
-Rental car from the airport €35/day.
-Ephesus is 70 km south of Izmir, Pamukkale 230 km southeast.
+Getting to Ephesus and Pamukkale: The best way is from Izmir (1.5-hour flight from Istanbul).
+Rental cars from the airport cost €35 per day.
+Ephesus is 70 km south of Izmir, and Pamukkale is 230 km southeast.
 The region can easily be explored in 2–3 days.

 Bodrum as a base: After Ephesus and Pamukkale, Bodrum is a worthwhile base for relaxation.
-The "Turkish St. Tropez" boasts the best yacht harbor in Türkiye, which Bodrum Castle (A 15th-century Knights Hospitaller castle) and a vibrant beach town atmosphere.
-Hotels from €70/night, all-inclusive resorts from €90/person/night.
+Known as the "Turkish St. Tropez," it boasts Turkey's best yacht harbor, Bodrum Castle (a 15th-century Knights Hospitaller castle), and a vibrant beach town atmosphere.
+Hotels start at €70 per night, and all-inclusive resorts start at €90 per person per night.

 Turkish Riviera: Marmaris, Fethiye and the Blue Cruises

-The Turkish Riviera It stretches from Marmaris in the west, via Fethiye, to Antalya in the east – around 600 km of Mediterranean coastline with turquoise waters, dramatic cliffs, pine forests right by the sea, and ancient sites directly on the coast.
-This is also where the famous Blue Journeys (Mavi Yolculuk), multi-day yacht trips on traditional gulet sailing boats.
+The Turkish Riviera stretches from Marmaris in the west, through Fethiye, to Antalya in the east – some 600 km of Mediterranean coastline with turquoise waters, dramatic cliffs, pine forests right by the sea, and ancient sites directly on the coast.
+This is also the starting point for the famous Blue Voyages (Mavi Yolculuk), multi-day yacht trips on traditional gulet sailing boats.

 Blue Cruises: Multi-day sailing trips on traditional Turkish gulet sailing boats.
 Classic routes: